-- if the total recommended funding for retained proposals following peer review evaluation exceeds the indicative budget for the call, one (or in the case of indicative budgets associated with separate panels, domains, research fields, etc. more) reserve list(s) of proposals may be established.
+- a list of proposals which are of sufficiently high quality to be retained for possible funding (the retained list).
+If the call establishes indicative budgets for particular panels, domains, fields of research, etc., separate retained lists may be prepared for each such field; - if the total recommended funding for retained proposals following peer review evaluation exceeds the indicative budget for the call, one (or in the case of indicative budgets associated with separate panels, domains, research fields, etc. more) reserve list(s) of proposals may be established.
 The number of proposals kept in reserve is decided by the ERCEA in view of budgetary considerations, and is based on the likelihood that such proposals may eventually receive funding due to eventualities such as withdrawals of proposals, or availability of additional budget; - a list of proposals which are not retained for funding.
-This list includes those proposals found to be ineligible; proposals considered not to achieve the required threshold of quality after each step of the peer review evaluation; proposals which, cannot be funded because the available budget is insufficient, and proposals remaining from the reserve list, when the budget available for a particular call has been used up.
+This list includes those proposals found to be ineligible; proposals considered not to achieve the required threshold of quality after each step of the peer review evaluation; and proposals which, cannot be funded because the available budget is insufficient.